mmorales45/EKF-SLAM/README.md

 This repository consists of several ROS packages
 - nuturtle_description - Spawns in a single or multiple colored TurtleBot3 Burger robots.
 - nusim - Creates a simulated enviornment for the Turtlebot3 that includes obstacles and services such as reset and teleport.
-- turtlelib - A package that has a library for performing 2D rigid body transformations and other funtions.
+- turtlelib - A package that has a library for performing 2D rigid body transformations and other functions.